infobloxopen/themis/README.md

   }
 }
 ```

+### Numerical Expression
+A numerical expression is constructed using the following numerical functions:
+- **add** - accepts two arguments, where the result is the sum of the arguments
+- **subtract** - accepts two arguments, where the result is first argument subtracted by the second argument
+- **multiply** - accepts two arguments, where the result is the product of the arguments
+- **divide** - accepts two arguments, where the result is the first argument divided by the second argument
+- **range** - accepts three arguments - the first two of which specify a range, and the third a value to be compared against the range.
+The arguments are:
+  - **min** - the minimum value of the range
+  - **max** - the maximum value of the range
+  - **val** - the value to compare against the range

+  The result of the **range** function is a string, which can be one of the following:
+  - **Below** - if **val** is less than **min**
+  - **Above** - if **val** is greater than **max**
+  - **Within** - if it's not one of the above

+Each of the above numerical functions performs the respective numerical operation using either integer or floating point arithmetic according to the following rule:
+- if all the arguments are integers, the operation is performed using integer arithmetic and the result returned as an integer.
+(In the case of **range**, the result is a string)
+- if all the arguments are floats, the operation is performed using floating point arithmetic and the result returned as a float.
+(In the case of **range**, the result is a string)
+- if the arguments include a combination of integers and floats, the integers are first promoted to floats and then operation is performed using floating point arithmetic.
+The result is returned as a float.
+(In the case of **range**, the result is a string)

 ### Local Content
 Local content is a set of content **items** (see example above).
 It's identified by **id** field which can be any string with no slash character (`/`).
 Each content item also has id (key of "items" JSON object) and following fields: